 Rahr & Sons Brewing Company isn’t standing by while “younger” breweries steal all the limelight.
 The brewery has reinvented itself in recent years.
 Gone are the old logos and glass bottles.
-Rahr & Sons jump ahead of the West Coast IPA line with the release of Dadgum IPA in 2017.
-They recently followed up with two breakout hits: Adiós Pantalones (lime-kissed cerveza) and Paleta de Mango (mango-tinged ale lightly spiced with tajín chile).
+Rahr & Sons jump ahead of the West Coast IPA line with the release of Dadgum IPA in 2017 followed by two breakout hits: Adiós Pantalones (lime-kissed cerveza) and Paleta de Mango (mango-tinged ale lightly spiced with tajín chile).

 Martin House Brewing

 Martin House Brewing Company must get a kick out of keeping the rest of us guessing what they will brew up next.
-Building off past stalwarts Salty Lady, Bockslider and Day Break (among many others), the Riverside brewery has recently churned out seemingly quixotic brews like Magnolia Malt Liquor (which tastes surprisingly like the cheap stuff), Dairyland Special (hazy IPA with lactose), Pretzel Stout with peanut butter and Nectar (brewed with Fort Worth-based Holy Kombucha).
+Building off past stalwarts Salty Lady, Bockslider and Day Break (among many others), the Riverside brewery has churns out a healthy selection of sour beers (Lemon Ice Box, anyone?) and seasonal favorites like the Parker County Peach.

 Panther Island Brewing

 Fort Worth’s lone Northside brewery, Panther Island Brewing Company, has diversified its beer portfolio as of late.
 There Gose My Here and Imperial Sweet Fang are as quirky as they are delicious.
-Panther Island recently traded its TABC license from brewery to brewpub, meaning there’s now wine on tap and the option to buy sixers of brew to-go.
+Panther Island offers now wine on tap and the option to buy sixers of brew to-go.

 Wild Acre Brewing

 Wild Acre Brewing Company earns kudos for its pristine, sprawling outdoor patio.
-It’ no wonder that the taproom tours are some of the more popular in the city.
 The brand has single-handedly revived conversations about Billy Jenkins Worth (our fair city’s namesake general) with Billy Jenkins Bock.
-Newcomers Thunder Hug (barrel-aged imperial stout) and Snap’d (gingerbread spiced ale) have been greedily snatched up by Wild Acre fans will soon have more room to spread out at the second taproom + kitchen open off of Camp Bowie Boulevard.
+Wild Acre fans will soon have more room to spread out at the second taproom + kitchen open off of Camp Bowie Boulevard.

-Next spring, Funky Picnic Brewery & Cafe will open in South Main Village neighborhood last year.
+Funky Picnic Brewery & Cafe opened in the up-and-coming South Main Village neighborhood last year.
 The brew cafe serves light noshes, creative brews and a focus on community and beer education.